ÖAMTC (Photo: Robert Spohr).

 When booking a package tour or accommodation, you should always pay close attention to the general terms and conditions of the provider: They contain the cancellation conditions.
 What is particularly important is under what circumstances and by when a booking can be canceled free of charge.

-The closer the trip gets, the higher the cancellation costs.
-A free cancellation of the trip is only possible due to new, extraordinary circumstances, such as e.g. Natural disasters at the holiday destination are possible - the corona pandemic no longer counts as a new circumstance.
-“If a certain circumstance was already known at the time of booking the trip, then free cancellation by customers is no longer possible.
-Therefore, it can make sense to question the cancellation conditions carefully when booking and, if necessary, to have them confirmed in writing by the organizer,” advises the ÖAMTC lawyer.
+The closer the trip gets, the higher the cancellation costs are.
+A free cancellation of the trip is only possible due to new, exceptional circumstances, such as natural disasters at the holiday destination - the corona pandemic no longer counts as a new circumstance.
+"If a certain circumstance was already known at the time the trip was booked, then a free cancellation by customers is no longer possible.
+It can therefore be a good idea to carefully question the cancellation conditions when booking and, if necessary, have them confirmed in writing by the organizer," advises the ÖAMTC lawyer.

 The situation is more complicated for individual travelers: In the event of a cancellation, the respective cancellation conditions must be clarified with each individual service provider, from the accommodation to the local rental car company.
 In principle, the following applies: If the providers can provide their service, there is no entitlement to a free cancellation.